 Liberation Day events are usually opened by the Prime Minister, who starts the festivities from a different province every year.
 A team of around 5000 runners carries a flame to 200 municipalities all throughout the Netherlands, which marks the official beginning of all events, with free festivals happening in over 14 cities in the country.

-- Bevrijdingsfestival in Rotterdam
+- Fluff Disco Bevrijdingsfestival

-Editor’s Note: This article was originally published in May 2018, and was fully updated in May 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in May 2018, and was fully updated in May 2023 for your reading pleasure.